What is Form 1040?

 - Partner in a partnership

 - Insurance policy dividends that are more than the premiums you paid

-You also must file a 1040 if any of these apply:
+You must file a Form 1040 if you have any of these:

 - You qualify to exclude income from sources in Puerto Rico or American Samoa since you were a bona fide resident of either.

 Want more 1040 tax form guidance?
 View H&R Block’s tax filing options to fit with your unique tax situation.